kriebb/kriebb.github.io/_posts/2023-04-16-enable-developers-to-generate-safe-and-secure-code.md

 Maarten Plat is busy with a 5-part blog series about this subject.
 [Part one tackles the subject SAST](https://xebia.com/blog/how-to-make-your-web-application-more-secure-by-using-static-application-security-testing-part-1-of-5-in-application-security-testing-series/).
 [Part two tackles the part DAST](https://xebia.com/blog/how-to-make-your-web-application-more-secure-by-using-dynamic-application-security-testing-dast-part-2-of-application-security-testing-series/).
 Other blog posts will tackle IAST and SCA.
 The last part will be about integrating those tools into a Continuous Integration (CI) pipeline.
 Maarten also made a tutorial about one of the products of Contrast Security, so be sure to follow him!
 Let us read below what all those abbreviations mean...

-# Application Security
+## Application Security

 It is crucial to understand what tools are used during the development and product lifecycle.
 Writing secure code is essential.
 When you add a package with vulnerabilities or use an insecure way of working, you want to be notified as soon as possible.
 The same mindset applies to writing unit tests, automate your deployment to allow (automated) integration testing.
 This allows a better understanding of business, infrastructure and security requirements.

-## At the beginning of a lifecycle
+### At the beginning of a lifecycle

 Even before you have runnable code, your work can already be insecure.
 The longer you wait to adjust this, the harder it is going to be.
-Read more about [Mitigating technical debt with developer-driven security (](https://www.securecodewarrior.com/article/mitigating-technical-debt)[securecodewarrior.com](http://securecodewarrior.com)[)](https://www.securecodewarrior.com/article/mitigating-technical-debt)
+Read more about [Mitigating technical debt with developer-driven security](https://www.securecodewarrior.com/article/mitigating-technical-debt)

 [On the website of contrast security, you can learn how to code securely.](https://www.contrastsecurity.com/developer/learn#Contrast-Secure-Code-Lessons)